 - Is it necessary for your divorce to be litigated on legal grounds, or perhaps can you file under New York’s new no fault* divorce law?

 - If spousal maintenance (alimony) will be an issue, how should the law be applied respecting the length of payments, and what are the critical facts that need to be examined?

-- What about estate planning and how should you change your will and trust to protects your future after divorce?
+- What about estate planning, and how should you change your will and trust to protect your future after divorce?

 - What mistakes should you be sure to avoid during the divorce process?

 In many divorces, the big issues are often the clearest and quickest to resolve.
 Make sure your attorney has the experience and knowledge to address the issues that often fall between the cracks.

 I extend a free phone consultation, and I offer flexible and individualized appointments.
 Throughout your case, you can count on me to return your calls and keep you apprised of developments.
 Call me at 914-269-2419 for a free telephone consultation.
 I offer flexible appointment hours to meet at my office in White Plains.